influxdata/docs-v2/content/influxdb/v2.2/api-guide/tutorials/client-library-starter/python.md

 ## Create the API to list devices

-Add the `/api/devices` API endpoint that retrieves, processes, and lists devices.
+Add the `/api/devices` API endpoint that retrieves, processes, and lists registered devices.

-### Retrieve and list devices

-Retrieve registered devices in `INFLUX_BUCKET_AUTH` and process the query results.

 1. Create a Flux query that gets the last row of each [series](/influxdb/v2.2/reference/glossary#series) that contains a `deviceauth` measurement.
    The example query below returns rows that contain the `key` field (authorization ID) and excludes rows that contain a `token` field (to avoid exposing tokens to the UI).